niki-evgeniev/Advanced/README.md

 # Advanced
+Hello this is my homeworks and exercise from modules Java Advanced in Softuni

-  Programming Fundamentals with Java May 2022
+  Java Advanced - september 2022

-  1. Basic Syntax, Conditional Statements and Loops
+  1. Stacks and Queues

-        1.2 Exercise: Basic Syntax, Conditional Statements and Loops
+        1.2 Exercise: Stacks and Queues

-  2. Git and GitHub
+  2. Multidimensional Arrays

+    2.1 Exercise: Multidimensional Arrays

   3. Data Types and Variables